diggyshows/Diggy-Show-Digger/README.md

 - Diggy connects to the internet and pulls down all the show/season/episode information to its local database
 - Configure each show and tell Diggy which seaons/episodes you have (or have not) watched
 - Digger it!
-- Diggy scan your database and build a list of shows you need, it will then search NZBMatrix and build a list of nzb files needed before sending this list to your local SabnNZBd server where it can download your shows -Once you're configured add diggy to your crontab and forget about it
+- Diggy scans your database and builds a list of shows you need, it will then search NZBMatrix and build a list of nzb files needed before sending this list to your local SabnNZBd server where it can download your shows
+- Once you're configured add diggy to your crontab and forget about it

 Install details.